 Discussion Groups: There are guided discussion groups throughout the day for more specific Tech, Rebalanced communities, such as Women of Color in Tech, Government Tech, and Mid-Level in Tech.

 Hackathon: This is a civic hackathon, and we usually work on projects from community organizations like Code for DC, but you're welcome to bring anything and pitch it.

 New to hackathons?
 Not sure what to expect, bring, or do?
 Check out this post: What to expect at a hackathon.

-Tech Lady now also accepts donations from our community.
+Tech, Rebalanced now also accepts donations from our community.
 Donations are tax deductible.
 Fill out below to donate to us directly!